Unsupervised Material Fingerprinting: Ultra-fast hyperelastic model discovery from full-field experimental measurements

 \subsection{Fingerprint definition}

-In the following, we define the material fingerprint tailored to the aforementioned fixed experimental conditions.
-Specifically, a fingerprint is a real-valued vector $\bff$ that contains both the forces and displacements resulting from the applied deformation.
+In the following, we define the material fingerprint tailored to the aforementioned standardized experimental setup.
+Specifically, a fingerprint is a real-valued vector $\bff$ that contains both the reaction forces and displacements resulting from the applied deformation.
 Therefore, a fingerprint encodes the characteristic mechanical response of the material.
 During the experiment, the reaction forces measured for each axis at the specimen boundary across a predefined set of load steps are collected in a vector $\bff_R \in \Rset^{2 \, n_t}$, where $n_t$ denotes the number of load steps.
-Two reaction forces, which are obtained from the equibiaxial experiments reported in \cite{moreno-mateos_biaxial_2025}, correspond to the measured forces along the two independent loading axes.
-Experimental variability, such as inconsistencies introduced during sample fabrication or during mounting on the biaxial testing machine, results in the two reaction forces not being exactly identical (see \cref{sec:experimental_data} for further details).
-Alternatively, the fingerprints could be defined using averaged reaction forces.

 Likewise, the displacements measured at a predefined set of surface points are assembled into a vector $\bff_u \in \Rset^{2 \, n_u \, n_t}$, where $n_u$ is the number of surface points contributing to the fingerprint. \cref{fig:geometry} illustrates the surface points selected for constructing the fingerprint.
 Because the deformation field exhibits the greatest variation near the central crack, we place the measurement points along an ellipse surrounding this region.
 At the same time, full-field measurements tend to be less reliable near specimen boundaries, so the ellipse is chosen with a sufficient radius to maintain a buffer zone between the notch and the measurement points.
+Note that alternative sampling distributions are possible, provided they maintain a prudent distance from the contour.
+The ellipsoidal layout, however, keeps the fingerprint compact while still capturing the field heterogeneity near the notch.
 The reaction forces and displacements are concatenated into the fingerprint vector $\bff = [\bff_R ; \bff_u]\in\Rset^{n_f}$ with $n_f = 2 \, n_t + 2 \, n_u \, n_t$.
 Here, we note that the order in which the measurements appear in the fingerprint vector is irrelevant, provided that this ordering is applied consistently throughout all simulations and experiments.